Hi, I’m Julie! I’m a full-time solo nomad international traveler turned semi-retired expat (that’s a mouthful!).

 - Gym membership: Orangetheory.
 My membership is national (perfect for U.S.-based nomads!) and my class allotment can be used at any location in the U.S. Plus, it’s an awesome workout combining strength, power, and endurance.
 Head to any studio for a free class and say you were referred by Julie Rose, home studio Phoenix, AZ.
 (There are also OTFs in Mexico and Canada, but they count as drop-in classes not part of the membership.)

 - Pet wellness plan: Banfield.
 My membership for Penny means I can go to any Banfield in the U.S. for vaccinations, teeth cleaning, and flea and tick.
-(There are also Banfields in Mexico, but at the time of this writing I am unsure if the plans are compatible.)
+(There are also Banfields in Mexico, but I don’t believe the plans are compatible.)

 - Groceries, gas, and tires: Costco.
 I’m just a Costco lover, ’nuff said.
 (There are Costcos in Mexico!!
-And my membership does work here.)
+And my membership does work there.)

 I don’t buy a lot of stuff… but my other nomad life essentials?

 - Dash cam for mounting on your windshield and recording the road